cameron-jack/NGSgeno/README.md

-# NGSgeno - Next Generation Sequencing Genotyping pipeline
+# NGSgeno2 - Next Generation Sequencing Genotyping pipeline

 Integrates robotic sample preparation and Illumina Miseq DNA sequencing of amplicons with the APF's Rodentity database.
+Version 2 introduces a new amplicon-only pipeline with specialised matching behaviour.

 # To do - wishlist
 * Documentation!
 Sphinx docs of code.
 Need proper docstrings and type definitions